teseo/katas/README.md

 ```

 #Usage
-To run all the test
+To run all the tests
 ```
 gulp
 ```